stitchfix/merch_calendar/README.md

 ```

 ### Offset fiscal year calendars
-Some companies, one of which being Stitch Fix, operate on a fiscal year calendar that is offset of
+Some companies, one of which being Stitch Fix, operate on a fiscal year calendar that is offset from
 the traditional retail calendar.
 The `MerchCalendar::FiscalYearCalendar` class allows you to easily
 offset the start of year to match your fiscal calendar.